 We expect to finance all capital expenditures and acquisitions and pay dividends utilizing internally generated and additional funds.
-Additional funds may be obtained through: (i) borrowings under our \$350 million revolving credit agreement in place at June 30, 2021 (which had \$86.7 million of available borrowing capacity, net of outstanding borrowings and letters of credit as of June 30, 2021 prior to the July 2, 2021 amendment and restatement of the credit agreement, which increased the borrowing capacity to \$375 million from \$350 million); (ii) borrowings under or refinancing of existing third-party debt pursuant to mortgage loan agreements entered into by our consolidated and unconsolidated LLCs/LPs; (iii) the issuance of equity pursuant to our ATM program, and/or; (iv) the issuance of other long-term debt.
+Additional funds may be obtained through: (i) borrowings under our \$375 million revolving credit agreement (which had \$94.6 million of available borrowing capacity, net of outstanding borrowings and letters of credit as of September 30, 2021); (ii) borrowings under or refinancing of existing third-party debt pursuant to mortgage loan agreements entered into by our consolidated and unconsolidated LLCs/LPs; (iii) the issuance of equity pursuant to our ATM program, and/or; (iv) the issuance of other long-term debt.